CruGlobal/cru-content-designs/README.md

 ### Two media query strategies

 Much of the web development world uses a mobile-first responsive web development approach, writing CSS for mobile browser sizes first and then working their way up.
-AEM, on the other hand, uses a desktop-first-ish strategy, writing CSS for the largest browser size first and then covering the rest with a combination of `min-width` and `max-width` definitions, never overriding any styles accept the largest.
+AEM, on the other hand, uses a desktop-first-ish strategy, writing CSS for the largest browser size first and then covering the rest with a combination of `min-width` and `max-width` definitions, never overriding any styles except the largest.

 Here's a comparison of the two responsive strategies using this submodule's default breakpoints: 768px and 1200px.
 We're going to set three different background colors to `body` - red on mobile, green on tablet, and blue on desktop.